1Deterministic/1D-Sync/README.md

 * `post_sync_script`: script to be executed after the synchronization.
 It will run once per program loop (once every `check_cooldown` time period), immediately before the log write and sending the email.
 If you're running on Windows and want to use cmd functions like `dir`, add at the beginning of the line the command `powershell`, followed by the command.
 Another option is to create a **.bat** file and run it directly - [optional, the default value is an empty command]

 * `run_post_sync_script_only_if_a_sync_occur`: defines if the post sync script will run only if a sync was executed, ignoring the ones in cooldown.
 Must be **True** or **False** - [optional, the default value is False]

+* `run_continuously`: defines if the program will run in loop or if it will stop immediately after the synchronization loop, must be **True** or **False** - [optional, the default value is True]

+A good combination is to use `run_continuously` together with the system initialization, so the program will be always running in background.
+To achieve this, check the steps below, according with your operating system:
+* Linux:

+    You can schedule its initialization using some tool of your distribution or desktop environment or use crontab.

+    * `crontab -e`
+    * add the line `@reboot python /path/to/folder/1dsync.py` ou `@reboot python3 /path/to/folder/1dsync.py`, depending on your distro.

+    Don't schedule its initialization to the root user, this can affect system folders if some destination parameter was mistaken.

+* Windows:
+    You can schedule its initialization creating a **.bat** file in the `Startup` folder of your user.
+For instance, the file `C:\Users\User\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\1dsync.bat` with the following content:
+    `start pythonw C:\path\to\folder\1dsync.py`

 The file `Config/control.json` stores dates and times of the synchronizations, it's not necessary to change it.
 However, if you want to force a sync to run on the next attempt you can remove the respective line from the file or change it to some chosen date and time.